The Gulag Archipelago

-The Gulag Archipelago: An Experiment in Literary Investigation (Архипелаг ГУЛАГ) is a three-volume non-fiction text written between 1958 and 1968 by Russian writer and Soviet dissident Aleksandr Solzhenitsyn.
-It was first published in 1973, and translated into English and French the following year.
-It covers life in what is often known as the Gulag, the Soviet forced labour camp system, through a narrative constructed from various sources including reports, interviews, statements, diaries, legal documents, and Solzhenitsyn's own experience as a Gulag prisoner.
+The Gulag Archipelago: An Experiment in Literary Investigation (Архипелаг ГУЛАГ) is a three-volume nonfiction series written between 1958 and 1968 by Russian writer Aleksandr Solzhenitsyn, a Soviet dissident.
+It was first published in 1973 by the Parisian publisher YMCA-Press, and it was translated into English and French the following year.
+It explores a vision of life in what is often known as the Gulag, the Soviet labour camp system.
+Solzhenitsyn constructed his highly detailed narrative from various sources including reports, interviews, statements, diaries, legal documents, and his own experience as a Gulag prisoner.

-Following its publication, the book initially circulated in samizdat underground publication in the Soviet Union until its appearance in the literary journal Novy Mir in 1989, in which a third of the work was published in three issues.
+Following its publication, the book was initially circulated in the Soviet Union by samizdat underground publication.
+It was not widely published there until 1989.
+It appeared that year in the literary journal Novy Mir; a third of the work was published in three issues.
 Since the dissolution of the Soviet Union, The Gulag Archipelago has been officially published in Russia.